Categories

 How many conductors are available?

-Pacer offers multiconductor cable with anywhere from two to twenty-five conductors.
+Pacer offers multiconductor cables with anywhere from two to twenty-five conductors.
 The number of conductors available is dependent on two factors.
-The first is whether you chose shielded or unshielded.
+The first factor is whether you choose shielded or unshielded multiconductor cable.
 Each style carries a different number of conductors as their intended uses are different.
 The second factor is the gauge size you have chosen.
-Basically, the rule is, the smaller the wire gauge, the more conductors available.
+The general rule is that the smaller the wire gauge, the more conductors potentially available.
 So, where a 14-gauge multiconductor cable may only offer three or four conductors, a 22-gauge multiconductor cable can carry up to twenty-five conductors.

 "Each style carries a different number of conductors as their intended uses are different. "